 Zion at 8 months:

-(Sheepadoodle dogs also can be medium and toy size – so if you don’t have room or time to exercise a big dog, that might be best for you.)
+The average Sheepadoodle dog is between 50-80lbs, depending on the size of their parents.
+But these dogs can also be medium and toy size.
+If you don’t have the room or lots of time to exercise and play with a big dog, a smaller sized Sheepadoodle might be best for you.

-We found Zion right on the border of South and North Carolina at a family breeder called Grace Wood Farms.
-Luke and Brittney are a family with 6 kids of their own and they are incredible.
+We wanted a sheepadoodle breeder on the east coast.
+I didn’t want to fly or worry about stressful transportation for our pup.
+Zion came from a family breeder of Sheepadoodles called Grace Wood Farms, out of the tips of South Carolina.
+Luke and Brittney are a family with 6 kids of their own.
 We got on their list before Zion’s mom was pregnant- they fill up fast!

 Brittney posted long videos of the Sheepadoodle puppies as they were born, and as they grew on her Facebook page.
 We even got to see the day they opened their eyes!

-We spent almost an hour on FaceTime when it came time to pick which puppy we wanted.
-We asked so many questions about specific temperaments in each puppy.
-We wanted a dog that seemed calmer, quieter, mellow even if possible!
-With 4 kids already, we didn’t need the hyperactive or anxiety ridden pup!
+We spent almost an hour on FaceTime when it came time to pick out our pup, asking about specific temperaments in each puppy.
+With 4 kids already, we were not looking for the hyperactive pup!

 Training Sheepadoodle Puppies

-The crate helped set order, gave Zion somewhere safe to go, and house training was easier too because of it!
-Zion was 100% fully housebroken around 13 weeks, and he has not had an accident since.
+The crate helped set order, gave Zion somewhere safe to go, and made house training easier too.
+Zion was 100% fully housebroken around 13 weeks.
 I heard Sheepadoodle puppies are particularly easy to house train, and I found that to be fairly accurate.
 Either way, I’m so glad we were strict about the crate!

 Buy the crate we used for Zion as a pup:

-But have you ever seen a crate big enough for a 75lb dog?
-(This is our current XL crate, which is great by the way).
-I didn’t want that giant XL crate sitting in the middle of my living room!
-Not that there is anything wrong with that, but this was kind of cramping my style!
+Have you ever seen a crate big enough for a full size 75lb dog?
+This is our current XL crate that we bought after Zion outgrew his puppy crate around 10 months old.
+It is huge!
+I didn’t want that giant XL crate sitting in the middle of my living room.
+Not that there is anything wrong with that, but as a home decor blogger this crate was cramping my style!

 Learning the basic commands is a breeze for Sheepadoodles.
-He now comes when called, and listens to us mostly. 🙂 Sheepadoodles want to please their owner!
+I am not exaggerating.
+They are easier to train than their parent Old English Sheepdogs, who can be stubborn.
+But Sheepadoodles live to please their owners!
+Zion comes when called, and listens to us (mostly).
+Sheepadoodles want to please their owner!

 Sheepadoodle Behavior Issues

-For the first few months, Zion would follow around Leo and nip at his clothes and hands all day.
-Leo was 5, and loved to entice the dog to play, but it drove us crazy.
-It would start out the same way: at first Leo would think it was fun.
-He would race through the house laughing with the dog nipping at his clothes, and then eventually he would get sick of it but the dog wouldn’t stop.
+For the first few months, Zion would follow around our 5 year old Leo and nip at his clothes and hands all day.
+Leo loved to entice the dog to play and nip at first.
+He would race through the house laughing with the dog nipping at his clothes, but eventually get sick of the game because the dog wouldn’t stop.
 All of Leo’s shirts started to get holes!

 Thankfully, Zion no longer nips, but it was work to get him to stop that habit!
-A lot of daily training was involved with both Zion and the kids.
-If you have kids, expect to work with them to change their behaviors around the dog too!
+Daily training was involved with both Zion and the kids.
+Redirecting by constantly giving him his favorite bully sticks to chew instead- was our basic method of defense and I would recommend that too!

 Do Sheepadoodles Shed and Does Zion Shed?